xi1n-rain/Traffic_Sign_Recognition/README.md

 + Refer to the poster for specific details.
 Feel free to execute the code, modify methods, adjust parameters, and observe performance variations.
 + Running the Bonus level code without a GPU may take less than 15 minutes.(It means that GPU is optional.)

+> This project was developed with contributions from all team members.
+> **All code and documentation were carefully organized by Tan Yuxin.
+I would like to thank my dear friends for their support.
+I will always remember the journey in Singapore.*